diantonioandrea/pacs-first/README.md

 # Advanced Programming for Scientific Computing - Initial Challenge

-*Gradient Method for Multivariate Function Minimization*
+_A Gradient Method for Multivariate Function Minimization_

 ## Table of Contents